-When the tongue is taken back inside the mouth, it touches an upper part which is connected to a nerve sending sensory info to the brain.
+When the tongue is taken back inside the mouth, it touches an upper part connected to a nerve sending sensory info to the brain.

-The area where the nerves send data is called the Jacobson’s organ or the vomeronasal organ.
+The nerves that send data are called the Jacobson’s or the vomeronasal organ.

 Once the information has been sent to the brain, it interprets the data as a smell, and it tells the bearded dragon about the object and its environment.

 It’s interesting to note smelling through your tongue isn’t exclusive to reptiles.

 We mammals have a similar function with our tongues.

 When breathing air in through our noses, the air travels down our throats and hits the back of our tongues.

 Sometimes this results in sensory information from our tongue.

 Because our nose and tongue are connected, we don’t need to stick our tongues out to smell.